Explaining UX to Kindergartners

 My examples were complete and I had a bunch of sugar-happy students on my hands.
 I took a few minutes to explain the concepts we had discussed and experienced.
 Then, I summarized what I do at my work to the class: “I make sure that your mommies’ and daddies’ work can be done in the most effective and efficient manner possible.”

-My presentation done, I left the school feeling that perhaps there were some design thinkers in the group who might just have been inspired.
+When my presentation was done, I left the school feeling that perhaps some design thinkers in the group might just have been inspired.

 That night at dinner, my son said, “Mommy, I am glad you make it easier for people to do their work!
 Did you bring any of those extra juice boxes home?”